ivavay/semi-public-blog/posts/how-this-blog-was-built.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.21.0/plugins/autoloader/prism-autoloader.min.js"></script>
 ```

 I  added this `reverse %` to both the `index.njk` and `tags.njk` so the posts would show up from most recent to oldest.

 Figuring out how the tag system works took the most time.
 But I'm glad I got it to work the way I want to - see repo if interested.

 I don't think there's anything else I want to add to this blog.
 I mainly want it to be a word-based blog so having multiple images isn't really a priority.

+Testing if making number lists work

+1. One
+2. Two